jamesjimjj/Task-Management-App/README.md

 * update-database in console to seed the initial data into tables.

 ## License
-* The Apache 2.0 license was chosen for open source contribution that maintains copyright and requires any copies or distribution to include same license
-* and tracks/acknowledges contributions and contributor to project.
+* The Apache 2.0 license was chosen for for its open source availability that maintains copyright and requires any copies or distribution from contibuting/collaberating developers to include same license and also tracks/acknowledges contributions and the contributors to the application project.